Lene Vågslid: 2025

 A week after assuming office, criticism was levelled against NRK presenter Fredrik Solvang when he questioned how Vågslid in a recent Debatten episode, could manage her personal life due to having abstained from participating in the programme before becoming minister.
 Former culture minister Anette Trettebergstuen and Christian Democratic Party deputy leader Ida Lindtveit Røse argued that the editorial team was enforcing stereotypes with the question and Solvang argued that the question wasn't intended to criticise Vågslid's capability to be minister.
 Vågslid herself stated that she hadn't taken offence by the question.

 Following revelations of children in child care institutions getting access to drugs, Vågslid announced in April that the government would be looking to allow institutional staff to search children's phones as a measure to establish boundaries for their freedom of movement in institutions.
 Furthermore, hospitals would receive the responsibility to take care of drug addicted children under the age of eighteen, rather than the child welfare service.

 In late May, prime minister Jonas Gahr Støre and Vågslid announced that the government would be putting forward a law proposal that would seek to lower the age limit for social media to 15.
 There would however be an exception for video games, communication services utilised in relation to school and services utilised for purchases.
 Both also conceded that enforcing the law would be challenging as the proposal would be sent out on hearing for feedback.

 Verdens Gang revealed that more than 828 children had been moved out of the country while their families were investigated by the Child Welfare Services in the last three years, and at least 72 had been abducted before the Child Welfare Services could take custody of them.
 Vågslid stated in September that the government would aim for improved national statistics over moves and the same would go for Bufdir.

 After a commission specialising in Child Welfare institutional reform presented their report, the Conservative Party called for the abolishment of the current system of the child welfare services.
 Vågslid expressed that she was open to reform the structure of the child welfare services if it would lead to an improved service.

+2026

+In June 2026, she argued that the government's ban on social media for children under the age of sixteen was scientifically justified and that they had followed advice on the issue.
+This was despite the contrary of not being any Norwegian research which backed her claims.
+Vågslid further argued that there is a connection between deteriating mental health and the use of social media, but remarked that not all caused are equally as clear.

 Personal life

-She hails from Tokke.
+She hails from Tokke Municipality.
 She is currently in a domestic partnership with Arild Grande, with whom she has one daughter.